 until connectivity is restored and the next round of voting has completed.

-It is possible for nodes that are up but isolated to be unable to get new global sequence chunks while the rest of the BDR group continues to function normally.
-If no individually connected group of nodes contains more than half the total node count, then no node will be able to allocate global sequence chunks.
+It is possible nodes that are up but isolated to be unable to get new global sequence chunks while the rest of the BDR group continues to function normally.
+If no individual connected group of nodes contains more than half the total node count then no node will be able to allocate global sequence chunks.

 Global sequences are not immediately ready for use.
-Attempting to use a global sequence immediately after its creation, but before the first round of voting has taken place, will result in an error like:
+Attemting to create then immediately use a global sequence, before the first round of voting, will result in an error like:

 ERROR: global sequence public.myseq is not initialized yet